 - hyperactivity can have many different causes, including genetics, and food colours are probably only a small part of the problem

-- removing food colours from your child's diet won't necessarily lead to an improvement in their behaviour
+- removing food colours from your child's diet will not necessarily lead to an improvement in their behaviour

-- the link between food colours and hyperactivity isn't completely certain – more research is needed for confirm it
+- the link between food colours and hyperactivity is not completely certain; more research is needed to confirm it

-- you don't need to avoid all E numbers – there are hundreds of different E numbers and most aren't linked to hyperactivity
+- you do not need to avoid all E numbers; there are hundreds of different E numbers and most are not linked to hyperactivity

-If you think your child's diet may be affecting their behaviour, it might help to keep a diary of what they eat and how their behaviour changes, so you can spot any patterns.
+If you think your child's diet may be affecting their behaviour, it might help to keep a diary of what they eat and how their behaviour changes, so you can see any patterns.

 If you notice a possible link between food colours and their behaviour, you may want to see if avoiding these colours helps.
-But don't make drastic changes to your child's diet without getting medical advice first.
+But do not make changes to your child's diet without getting advice from their GP first.

 How to avoid these food colours

-You can avoid these food colours by checking food labels and looking for alternative products that don't contain them.
+You can avoid food colours linked to hyperactivity by checking food labels and looking for alternative products that do not contain them.

 All artificial food colours should be included in the list of ingredients, with either their E number or full name.

-If any of the six food colours are included, the label must also have a warning saying the colour 'may have an adverse effect on activity and attention in children'.
+If any of the 6 food colours mentioned on this page are included, the label must also have a warning saying the colour "may have an adverse effect on activity and attention in children".